 - Quit smoking as early pregnancy smoking is known to cause 2% of heart defects, including anomalies of valves and vessels, in babies.

 - Manage your gestational diabetes by taking the right medications and steps to control the blood sugar levels.

 - Do not take alcohol or drugs.

-- Avoid using Accutane for acne when you are pregnant, as it can cause fetal heart issues.
+- Avoid using AccutaneiXA potent vitamin A derivative medication used to treat severe acne for acne when you are pregnant, as it can cause fetal heart issues.

-While you do this, you may also want to check or monitor your baby’s heart rate at home, using a heart rate monitor.
+While you do this, you may also want to check or monitor your baby’s pulse rate at home, using a heart rate monitor.